isomerpages/moe-admiraltysec/index.md

       id: announcements
       subtitle: 2026 Secondary 1 students
       announcement_items:
-        - title: Parents Gateway (PG)
+        - title: Secondary 1 Posting
           date: 19 December 2025
           announcement: A welcome letter will be sent via Parents Gateway (PG) by the end of Sec 1 Posting Day, with information on class and subject allocations.
-Additional information on the offer of subjects at more demanding levels will also be sent
+Please note that PG will not be available for 1-2 hours on 19 Dec (Fri) between 12pm to 5pm.  click here for more information
           link_text: ""
           link_url: ""
   - infobar: